usc-mrel/mri_metal_simulation/README.md

 6. Shi X, Yoon D, Koch KM, Hargreaves BA.
 Metallic implant geometry and susceptibility estimation using multispectral B0 field maps. *Magn Reson Med.* 2017;77(6):2402-2413. doi:10.1002/mrm.26313

 ---
+This code is tested in MATLAB 2021a and 2025a.

 For questions or issues please contact (keskin AT usc DOT edu).